John Dales, Director

 Although the Mayoral and local authority elections have been postponed, the need to reduce carbon emissions remains urgent.
 My latest article in Local Transport Today is entitled ‘When is an emergency not an emergency?’ and I’m glad to say it doesn’t seem to be behind the usual paywall.
 The answer, of course, is ‘When it’s a climate emergency’ – an answer, I should clarify, that’s based on observation and experience of what climate emergency declarers have so far done, not on actual need.

 LCC’s Climate Safe Streets report focuses on action in eight priority areas where the Mayor of London and Borough Councils must work together to radically change the way Londoners move about the capital, for the better.
 As I say in my LTT article, there either is a Climate Emergency or there is not.
-Those who have declared that there is must rise to the challenge, and this report is a menu from which item needs to be chosen.
+Those who have declared that there is must rise to the challenge, and this report is a menu from which all items need to be chosen.

 I’ll close with this from LCC’s press release: